DEADLY LOVE TRIANGLE: 2 men dead, woman wounded in shooting

 HCSO Homicide in route to 14700 Country Rose Ln.
 Preliminary report is two males deceased one female transported , PIO on way. pic.twitter.com/hLgtyR3PSy— HCSOTexas (@HCSOTexas) March 26, 2018

-Investigators say they initially got a call for a disturbance of a man banging on the garage door of the home.
+The incident started just after 3 a.m. when the homeowner owner's ex-boyfriend came to the home and started banging on the garage door.

-Deputies say the door code was never changed and the former boyfriend was able to get inside.
+He reportedly got into the home because the homeowner had not changed the garage door code.

-Investigators say the man found the woman's new boyfriend and killed him.
+Detectives say the ex-boyfriend found the woman's new boyfriend and killed him.

 Follow Jeff Ehling on Twitter and Facebook.